makingmusic/rl_gridworld/README.md

 This is a Reinforcement Learning implementation of Q-Learning in both 1D and 2D gridworld environments.
 Why you ask?
 Well, the reason is to learn.

+Note2Self: 100x100 grid trained in about 2 hours on an M3 Mac / 24 Gb.
+Need to do more benchmarking / profiling.
+So much time is wasted in just measuring while training.
+Measuring ought to occur on a separate machine i I really want to do this properly.

 ## Quick Start

 To get started immediately, simply run this command in your terminal: